averynortonsmith/networkVisualization/README.md

 bottom-right: list of selected components
 ```

+You can navigate through the data-set using the query interface, which accepts a number of variables and commands (described below).
+The `colorBy` and `colorSort` commands can be used to view activations.
+You can select / deselect components by clicking on them.

 ### Query Variables and Commands:
+Example variables `results`, `selection`, `value` etc.
+can be replaced with other variables / expressions.

 ```
 select(results)
     Select the results of the last query